 PPP adjustment impact excludes the unforgiven portion of PPP loans.
 The Company believes loans held for investment (net of deferred fees and costs), excluding PPP is useful to investors as it provides more clarity on the Company's organic growth.
-The Company believes that the ALL as a percentage of loans held for investment (net of deferred fees and costs), excluding PPP, is useful to investors because of the size of the Company's PPP originations and the impact of the embedded credit enhancement provided by the SBA guarantee.
+The Company believes that the ALLL as a percentage of loans held for investment (net of deferred fees and costs), excluding PPP, is useful to investors because of the size of the Company's PPP originations and the impact of the embedded credit enhancement provided by the Small Business Administration guarantee.

-As of As of (Dollars in thousands) Ma rch 31, 2022 December 31, 2021 Allowance for loan and lease losses (ALLL) \$ 102,591 \$ 99,787 Reserve for unfunded commitment (RUC) 8,000 8,000 Allowance for credit losses (ACL) \$ 110,591 \$ 107,787 Loans held for investment (net of deferred fees and costs) (GAAP) 13,459,349 13,195,843 Less: PPP adjustments (net of deferred fees and costs) 67,444 150,363 Total adjusted loans (non-GAAP) \$ 13,391,905 \$ 13,045,480 ALLL to total loans held for investment (GAAP) 0.76% 0.76% ALLL to total adjusted loans held for investment, excluding PPP (non-GAAP) 0.77% 0.76% RUC to total loans held for investment (GAAP) 0.06% 0.06% RUC to total adjusted loans held for investment, excluding PPP (non-GAAP) 0.06% 0.07% ACL to total loans held for investment (GAAP) 0.82% 0.82% ACL to total adjusted loans held for investment, excluding PPP (non-GAAP) 0.83% 0.83%
+As of As of As of (Dollars in thousands) une 30, 2022 Ma rch 31, 2022 December 31, 2021 Allowance for loan and lease losses (ALLL) \$ 104,184 \$ 102,591 \$ 99,787 Reserve for unfunded commitment (RUC) 9,000 8,000 8,000 Allowance for credit losses (ACL) \$ 113,184 \$ 110,591 \$ 107,787 oans held for investment (net of deferred fees and costs) (GAAP) \$ 13,655,408 \$ 13,459,349 \$ 13,195,843 Less: PPP adjustments (net of deferred fees and costs) 21,749 67,444 150,363 Total adjusted loans (non-GAAP) \$ 13,633,659 \$ 13,391,905 \$ 13,045,480 Annualized loan growth - QTD (GAAP) 5.84% Annualized loan growth, excluding PPP - QTD (non-GAAP) 7.24% ALLL to total loans held for investment (GAAP) 0.76% 0.76% 0.769 ALLL to total adjusted loans held for investment, excluding PPP (non-GAAP) 0.76% 0.77% 0.769 ACL to total loans held for investment (GAAP) 0.83% 0.82% 0.829 ACL to total adjusted loans held for investment, excluding PPP (non-GAAP) 0.83% 0.83% 0.839

-The adjusted operating efficiency ratio (FTE) excludes merger-related costs, rebranding costs, the amortization of intangible assets, gains or losses on sale of securities, gains on the sale of Visa, Inc. Class B common stock, gains or losses related to balance sheet repositioning (principally composed of gains and losses on debt extinguishment), as well as branch closing and facility consolidation costs.
+The adjusted operating efficiency ratio (FTE) excludes merger-related costs, rebranding costs, the amortization of intangible assets, gains or losses on sale of securities, gains on the sale of Visa, Inc. Class B common stock, gain on the sale of DHFB, gains or losses related to balance sheet repositioning (principally composed of gains and losses on debt extinguishment), as well as branch closing and facility consolidation costs (principally composed of real estate, leases and other assets write downs, as well as severance associated with branch closing and corporate expense reduction initiatives).
 This measure is similar to the measure utilized by the Company when analyzing corporate performance and is also similar to the measure utilized for incentive compensation.
 The Company believes this adjusted measure provides investors with important information about the combined economic results of the organization's operations.
-Prior periods in this presentation have been adjusted for previously announced branch closing and corporate expense reduction initiatives.
+Non-GAAP adjusted measures for prior periods reflect adjustements for previously announced branch closing and corporate expense reduction initiatives.